OpenMDAO/RevHack2020/solution_approaches/OpenVSP_OpenMDAO/problem_dicussion.md

 an `ExplicitComponent` that contains the subproblem and manages the passing of data.
 This isn't as difficult as it sounds, and is one of the primary focuses that is documented in this solution.

+For a simple example, consider a component that takes `x` and computes `y` and `z`.
+We also want to compute `dy_dx` and use it in OpenMDAO.
+If we take the subproblem approach, then we create a component that wraps a problem.
+The problem just needs to take `x` from the component inputs, pass it into the sub-problem, run the sub-problem, and return the results `y` and `z`.
+To get the derivative, we also need to call `compute_totals` on the sub-problem, and return the derivative as well.
 ![Derivatives as Outputs](diagram_derivs_as_outputs.png)
+While we call `compute_totals` on the sub-problem, it is most efficient to save the derivatives we calculate and return them during our component's `compute_partials`.
+OpenMDAO cannot compute second derivatives, so the derivative of `dy_dx` with respect to `x` is computed by finite difference or complex step.

-For our aircraft case, we want to compute and constrain the derivatives of aerodynamic variables with resepct to alpha and beta.
+For our aircraft case, we want to compute and constrain the derivatives of aerodynamic variables with respect to alpha and beta.
 This means we need to encapsulate OpenAerostruct in the sub-problem.
 While we technically don't need the geometry to be included in the subproblem, since it is not involved in the calculation of the stability derivatives, we included it because it is more computationally efficient, as will be explained later.
 Wrapping OpenVSP and incorporating it